Blue Hubbard Squash

 Inventory, lb : 0

-Blue hubbard squash are available in the fall through early winter.
+Blue hubbard squash is available in the fall through early winter.

-A member of the Cucurbitaceae family, the Cucurbita genus, and maxima species, the Blue hubbard squash is popularly used as replacement for pumpkin in cooking.
-A hard skinned winter variety squash the hubbard was the first squash introduced in the United States that was thought to have a desired flavor and texture that the upper class was searching for.
-Before its introduction, the only squashes available in North America were woody stemmed pumpkin types which were thought to be for the lower classes as a result of their poor flavor and consistency.
-The Blue hubbard became the most successful of all the hubbard squashes developed in the late 1800’s and early 1900’s and is still today sought after by squash enthusiasts today for its large size and smooth, nutty flavor.
+Blue hubbard squash, botanically classified as Cucurbita maxima, is a winter heirloom variety and a member of the Cucurbitaceae family along with pumpkins and gourds.
+The hubbard squash was the first squash introduced to the United States that was thought to have the desired flavor and texture that the upper class was searching for.
+Before its introduction, the only squashes available in North America were woody stemmed pumpkin types which were thought to be for the lower classes because of the poor flavor and consistency.
+The Blue hubbard became the most successful of all the hubbard squashes developed in the late 1800’s and early 1900’s and is still sought after by squash enthusiasts today for its large size and smooth, nutty flavor.

-Blue hubbard quash offer fiber, iron, potassium, vitamin A, beta carotene, vitamin C, and niacin.
+Blue hubbard squash contains fiber, iron, potassium, vitamin A, beta-carotene, vitamin C, and niacin.

-When cooking, the large Blue hubbard squash is best suited for cooked applications such as roasting, baking, boiling, or steaming.
-The large squash should be cut at very least in half, seeds discarded, and then the halves roasted or baked.
-The squash can also be cut into chunks and roasted, boiled, steamed or microwaved.
-The skin of the Blue hubbard should not be removed either before or after cooking as it is inedible.
-Cooked squash can be added to pies, casseroles, risotto, and pasta preparations.
-Cooked squash can also be pureed and added to soups, stews, sauces, curries, and desserts and can be used in recipes wherever pumpkin or butternut squash is called for.
+Blue hubbard squash is best suited for cooked applications such as roasting, baking, boiling, or steaming.
+The large squash should be cut in half, seeds discarded, and the skin should be removed either before or after cooking as it is inedible.
+When cooked, Blue hubbard squash can be added to pies, casseroles, risotto, and pasta preparations.
+It can also be pureed and added to soups, stews, sauces, curries, and desserts and can be used in recipes as a substitute for pumpkin or butternut squash.
 Blue hubbard squash pairs well with white beans, cinnamon, nutmeg, curry, brown sugar, maple syrup, ginger, clove, chipotle, toasted walnuts, chard, kale, leek, fennel, shallot, sage, apple, pear, sausage, ground beef, pork, and cheeses such as mascarpone, parmesan, and goat.
-To store keep Blue hubbard squash in a cool dry place.
-An excellent keeper if properly stored the Blue hubbard will keep up to three months.
+It will keep up to six months when stored in a cool and dry place.

-Like many fruits and vegetables the hubbard squash passed through a line of hands before finding commercial success.
-It first made its way to North America via sea captains returning home with seeds and crops from explorations in South America in the nineteenth century.
-Captain Knott Martin shared the seeds of what would come to be known as the hubbard squash with his sister, Sarah Martin who would be the first to grow the squash and develop it on American soil in her home garden.
-She was a shy woman and was too timid however to approach a known seedsman and entrepreneur in the community, James Howard Gregory and so gave the seeds to her friend and Gregory’s washwoman, Elizabeth Hubbard.
-Elizabeth gave the seeds to Gregory and in 1854 he released the first hubbard squash, the green hubbard.
-Later Gregory would go on to develop an improved green hubbard, the Marblehead hubbard and eventually the famous Blue hubbard.
-The Blue hubbard was in development production in 1870 and was a chance cross between the marblehead and middleton.
-In 1909 the Blue hubbard was released commercially and would go on historically to become the most well-known hubbard of all.
-Blue hubbard squash are ready to harvest within one hundred-ten days of planting and should be harvested when leaves have dried and squashes have developed a hardened exterior.
+The hubbard squash first made its way to North America via sea captains returning home with seeds and crops from explorations in South America in the nineteenth century.
+Legend has it, Captain Knott Martin shared the seeds of what would come to be known as the hubbard squash with his sister, Sarah Martin who would be the first to grow the squash and develop it on American soil in her home garden.
+She was a shy woman and was too timid to approach a known seedsman and entrepreneur in the community, James Howard Gregory, so she gave the seeds to her friend and Gregory’s washwoman, Elizabeth Hubbard.
+Elizabeth gave the seeds to Gregory, and in 1854 he released the first hubbard squash known as the green hubbard.
+Later Gregory would go on to develop an improved green hubbard, the marblehead, and eventually the famous Blue hubbard.
+In 1870, the Blue hubbard was developed from a chance cross between the marblehead and middleton.
+In 1909 the Blue hubbard was released commercially and would historically become the most well-known hubbard squash.
+Today Blue hubbard squash is available at specialty grocers and farmers markets in the United States.